dreadflopp/dreadsskyrimbuild/content/Mod Installation/Extenders.md

 ### No Grass In Objects
 {{% button href="http://www.nexusmods.com/skyrimspecialedition/mods/42161" icon="fas fa-download" icon-position="right" %}}Download{{% /button %}}

 Download and install *Grass Control v6*.

+{{% notice note %}}
+For a performance cost, grass may be rendered further away and precached.
+Precached grass allows for DynDOLOD to create grass LODs.
+This comes at a performance cost.
+Players that are concerned about performance of the game do not need to make any further alterations to this mod.
+{{% /notice %}}

-After the mod is installed, som settings needs to be changed.
+After the mod is installed, some settings needs to be changed.

 Double click on the mod in the MO left pane.
 Click on the "Text Files" tab to modify GrassControl.config.txt Find the following settings and edit as follows:

  ```
 	UseGrassCache = True